OrcaBus/service-dragen-wgts-dna-pipeline-manager/docs/operation/SOP/PM.DWD.3/PM.DWD.3-UpdatingPipelineParameters.md

 ## Constants File Update

-To update any of our pipeline parameters, head to the infrastructure stage constants path and you should find something like the following.
+To update any of our pipeline parameters, head to the [infrastructure constants path][infrastructure_constants_path] and you should expect to find something like the following.

 <details>